Search engine optimization (SEO) is the practice of improving your website to increase your organic site traffic. Start here for the basics.

 And, ultimately, to more business.

-Before taking this work, set your expectations.
+Before taking on this work, set your expectations.
 SEO is a complex discipline that requires a strong, long-term commitment to research, strategy, and developing quality content.
 While some initial tasks are once and done, SEO—and the content development it requires—is an ongoing effort.

 The most significant investment is time.
 This work often requires an experienced SEO specialist or web developer, but the basics can be covered by anyone with the bandwidth, writing talent, and willingness to learn.
 Whether you choose to address SEO in-house or in partnership with a local SEO agency, understand that it is not a quick fix for your website's performance woes.